jeffylau50/LightsOut/README.md

 This Web Game was built with React.js deployed on HeroKu

-Goal of the game is turn off all the lights on the panel.
+Goal of the game is to turn off all the lights on the panel.

 Deployed on Heroku: [https://lights-out-2.herokuapp.com/]